cvat-ai/cvat/site/README.md

     {{< repolink text="<text>" path="<path_into_repository>" icon="<true>" >}}

-You must specify the text that will be displayed in the documentation, you can specify the path inside the repository (if you do not specify the path the link will lead to the root of the repository).
+You must specify the text that will be displayed in the documentation, you can specify the path inside the repository (if you do not specify the path, the link will lead to the root of the repository).
 If you want the link to be different from other links in the documentation you can include the GitHub icon for this add `icon="true"` (by default the icon is not displayed).
 To set a link to a folder, the path must end with `/`